Listed are some frequently asked questions. To view WCPS’ complete policies regarding busing please visit our website at:

-A - WCPS is obligated to transport rural students and eligible urban students who live more than 2.4 km from their school.
+A - WCPS is obligated to transport rural students and eligible urban students who live more than the prescribed Alberta Education distance from their school.
 As “user pay” seats are limited, “user pay” students are only accepted based on availability.

 Q - Do I get door-to-door pickup?